SeriousStoat/SeriousStoat/README.md

 **Current Project:** Platformer Game

 ## About Me
-I have 13+ years experience programing industrial CNC machines.
+I've had a career as a cnc programmer and machinist.
-I have 15+ years hobby experience with linux and open source software.
+I have a long history of hobby projects with linux and open source software.
 I have a growing interest in low-level, performance-focused, languages.
 I want to learn things that are useful and valuable, no matter how difficult.